How Do Tax Brackets Work?

 The Bottom Line

-Knowing how tax brackets work is key to understanding how your income is taxed.
-Your top marginal tax rate, or what people commonly refer to as their tax bracket, is not the same thing as your effective tax rate.
-Being in the 24% bracket doesn't mean you're paying 24% of your taxable income in taxes.
+Knowing how tax brackets work can help you better understand how your income is taxed.
+Your top marginal tax rate, or what people commonly refer to as your tax bracket, is not the same thing as your effective tax rate.
+Being in the 24% tax bracket doesn't mean paying 24% of your income in taxes.
 Instead, your income is taxed progressively through a series of marginal tax rates, up to 24%.

-Your top marginal rate can be helpful for estimating how much tax you'll owe on any additional income you make: bonuses, capital gains, lottery winnings and so on.
-If you really do win the lottery (or score another large windfall), be aware that your additional income may kick you into a higher tax bracket.
-You'll still be taxed according to the same progressive system of rates and brackets; you'll just top out in a higher bracket.
+Your tax bracket can help you estimate how much tax you'll owe on any additional income you make: bonuses, capital gains, gig income or lottery winnings.
+If you really do win the lottery (or score another large windfall), your additional income may kick you into a higher tax bracket.
+Even so, you'll be taxed according to the same progressive system of rates and brackets; you'll just top out in a higher bracket.

 What makes a good credit score?